etw3gh/dinesafe/README.md

 While most scrapes are done with Nokogiri, some aspx (.net) apps require Mechanize.

-Mechanize is a way to browse a website programmatically.
+Mechanize is a way to browse websites programmatically.

 https://github.com/sparklemotion/mechanize